About Our School

 Inez Hill, Teacher of the 4s class (Sunflowers)

-I joined the CUMP family in 2018 as the Sunflowers teacher.
+I joined the VCP family in 2018 as the Sunflowers teacher.
 I’ve been working in early childhood education since graduating from Texas Christian University in 2017.
 I have a Bachelor of Science in Psychology and a minor in Child Development.
 My love of working with young children started when I was a camp counselor during my summers off from TCU.
 My goal is to provide the best classroom environment for children to think creatively, solve problems independently, and respect themselves and others.
 Throughout the school year, my students prepare for kindergarten through independent play and fun activities designed to develop their skills.
-I feel so lucky that I get to help create the magic of childhood every day at CUMP!
+I feel so lucky that I get to help create the magic of childhood every day at VCP!